AustinP02/fbla-project-code/README.md

 and do branches so we will know who did who and what happened

 We will eventually merge everything together :)
-For now lets just focu son integrating our websites
+For now lets just focus on integrating our websites